 The inside flesh of peaches exists in three different colors: yellow, white and the less common red.
 In the United States yellow-fleshed peaches are the most common, having a balanced flavor of sweet and tangy.
 White-fleshed peaches are very common in Asian countries; and recently there has been a growing demand for them throughout the United States.
 White-fleshed peaches have less acidity, and therefore lack the tangy flavor that yellow peaches exhibit (Clemson University – Cooperative Extension, n.d.)

 California clingstone peaches are available from July 10 to mid-September, while California freestone peaches are harvested from April 20 to October 10.
 The Southern states of Georgia and South Carolina provide peaches from May to August.
-For all other states the marketing season is from July to September (NASS, 2015).
+For all other states the marketing season is from July to September.

-In 2014, 53 percent of the total peach production was processed.
-Of that 53 percent roughly 75 percent were canned, 21 percent were frozen, and the remainder were dried or used for other processed products (NASS, 2015).
+In 2017, 55 percent of the total peach production was processed.
+Of that 55 percent roughly 83 percent were canned, 17 percent were frozen, and the remainder were dried or used for other processed products (NASS, 2018).
 Peaches are not just for pies and cobblers anymore.
-Peaches have been processed into products such as, sorbets, yogurts, peach oil used in beauty products, and beer (University of Kentucky – Cooperative Extension, 2014) (Visit California, n.d.).
+Peaches have been processed into products such as, sorbets, yogurts, peach oil used in beauty products, and beer (Visit California, n.d.).

-The bearing acreage of peach trees has been gradually declining for the past two decades (except for the years 2002 and 2004, which had slight increases from the years before them).
-By 2014 the United States had 102,640 bearing acres of peach trees.
-The value of production, however, has been gradually increasing over the past two decades (except for the years 2003, 2004, 2007, 2011, and 2013, which all had decreases of 12 percent or less from the years before them) (NASS).
+The bearing acreage of peach trees has been gradually declining for the past four decades.
+By 2020 the United States had 74,400 bearing acres of peach trees.
+The value of production, however, has been gradually increasing over the past four decades (NASS 2021).

 Planning and preparation before starting any orchard is the surest way to receive success with your harvest (Pennsylvania State University, n.d.).

 Peach trees require chilling hours to induce flowering (600 chilling hours for low-chill varieties and 900 for higher chilling varieties).
 Peach trees can bloom relatively early in the spring, therefore areas that receive frosts after mid-April should not be used to establish a peach orchard.
-Peach trees also require a decent amount of heat for their fruit to ripen appropriately (Pennsylvania State University, n.d.)
-(UC-IPM, 2014).
+Peach trees also require a decent amount of heat for their fruit to ripen appropriately (Pennsylvania State University, n.d.).

 Peach trees are self-pollinating; therefore all trees of the same cultivar can be planted next to each other allowing easier harvesting.
 One of the most important management practices for peach trees is the thinning of their fruit.
 This allows for the trees to produce bigger more colorful fruit.
-The average spacing between each fruit should be about six inches (Pennsylvania State University, n.d.)
-(UC-IPM, 2014).
+The average spacing between each fruit should be about six inches (Pennsylvania State University, n.d.).

 Helpful enterprise budgets for peaches: